What are Accounting Transactions?

 They are the most common form of transactions, which refer to those that are dealt with cash.
-For example, if a company purchases office supplies and pays it with cash, debit card, or check, then it is a cash transaction.
+For example, if a company purchases office supplies and pays for them with cash, a debit card, or a check, then that is a cash transaction.

 2. Non-cash transactions

 3. Credit transactions

 They are the opposite of cash transactions because payment is promised at an agreed future date.
 The dates vary as sometimes the transactions must be paid after 30 days, 60 days, or 90 days, depending on the cost of the purchase.

 Types of Accounting Transactions based on Objective